The working world will change decisively

 Digitization and the Internet will also change our world of work significantly - this became clear once again at re: publica 2014, the annual event that operates as Europe's largest web conference.
 A current trend: collaborative but flexible forms of work in which teams of freelancers only come together for certain projects.

-The Australian journalist Joel Dullroy has worked extensively on these types of work and notes: "The big advantage is that specialists can complement each other perfectly for specific tasks."
+The Australian journalist Joel Dullroy has dealt extensively with such working methods and states: "The great advantage is that specialists can optimally complement their skills for very specific tasks."

 Not only work together, but also live